Mwarukason/JavaScriptES6/README.md

         An iterator in JavaScript demonstrates a type of object that can access values in a collection one at a time.

         A generatorcan provide a convenient and complex alternative to iterators

+ASYNCHRONOUS PROGRAMMING, PROMISES, AND APIs:
+        Synchronous programming refers to programs that run sequentially, from top to bottom, that may or may not encounter blocking operations that affect the run time.

+        Asynchronous programming refers to programs that run on a looped operation and divert blocking operations to handlers in order maintain the run time.

+        User interfaces and browsers implements systems based on asynchronous programming in order to handle the unpredictability of user events such as clicks, mouse moves, and more.

+        ES6 promises allow programs to handle asynchronous processes by representing values that will return at some point in the future.

+        Promises can exist in one of the three following states: pending, fulfilled, and rejected.

+        HTTP or HyperText Transfer Protocol defines the foundation for data communication over the world wide web.

+        HTTP Request methods include:

+        GET for retrieving data from a server

+        POST for sending data to a server

+        HEAD, DELETE, PATCH, and more…

+        The Fetch method begins to provides access in ES6 to HTTP request methods and grab data from apis by returning a promise that stands in for resulting data.